Annual Council Housing Complaint Performance and Service Improvement Report 2024-25

 - Pay compensation to the complainant

-- Takes action to put things right
+- Take action to put things right

 - Stop doing something they think we should not do